radwankakar/infrastructure/docs/runbooks/maintenance.md

 `php -v`

-Check to see what php related packages you have (consider saving this list):
+Check to see what php related packages you have (save this list):

 `yum list installed | grep php`